NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 }
 ```

-The big O runtime is O(n).
-We make 5 linear O(n) passes.
-If we submit it, the runtime has been improved from before.
+The big O runtime is O(n) because we make 5 sets of O(n) computations.
+If we submit it in Leetcode, we can see that the runtime has been improved from the previous solution.

+Let's group up into pairs and work together to solve [Contains duplicate](https://leetcode.com/problems/contains-duplicate), and try to get a solution that passes the Leetcode online judge.

 Concepts: